samuel-adekunle/disse/README.md

 ## Pending work

+- [ ] Fault Injection
+  - [ ] Allow certain operations on nodes after certain amounts of time: Sleep, Stop, Start, Restart using a separate queues
+- [ ] Busy nodes?
+Consider only handling messages when the node is not busy i.e. Need to keep track of busy nodes
 - [ ] TCP example
   - [ ] File transfer example built on top of TCP
 - [ ] Create detailed project plan